andtechstudios/hashpass/README.md

 # Hashpass
 *Minimalist "password" feature for static sites*

-When true authorization/authentication controls are not available, use this simple technique to secure your content.
+When proper authorization/authentication controls are not available, use this simple technique to secure your content.

 # Usage